streamr-dev/network/docs/docs/guides/nodejs.md

 sidebar_position: 1
 ---

-# Pub/Sub in NodeJS
+# Pub/Sub in Node.js
-This is a quickstart guide on creating your first stream using the Streamr TypeScript SDK in a NodeJS script.
+This is a quickstart guide on creating your first stream using the Streamr TypeScript SDK in a Node.js script.

 **Prerequisites:**
 -   NPM v10 or greater
--   NodeJS 20.x or greater (version 22 and later ideally)
+-   Node.js 20.x or greater (version 22 and later ideally)
 -   A small amount of `POL` to pay for gas on Polygon mainnet.
 You can reachout to us on the #dev channel of [Discord](https://discord.gg/gZAm8P7hK8) for some tokens.

 :::tip Key Point: